A relation between Dieudonne displays and crystalline Dieudonne theory: Breuil-Kisin modules

 \section{Breuil-Kisin modules}

-We repeat the main construction of \cite{Lau-Frames} without restriction on $p$.
-Let $R$ be a complete regular local ring with perfect residue field $k$ of characteristic $p$ and with maximal ideal $\Fm_R$.
+We recall the main construction of \cite{Lau-Frames} without restriction on $p$.
+Let $R$ be a complete regular local ring with maximal ideal $\Fm_R$ and with perfect residue field $k$ of characteristic $p$.
 Choose a representation $R=\FS/E\FS$ with

 such that $E$ is a power series with constant term $p$.
 Let $J\subset\FS$ be the ideal generated by $x_1,\ldots,x_r$.
 Choose a ring endomorphism $\sigma:\FS\to\FS$ which lifts the Frobenius of $\FS/p\FS$ such that $\sigma(J)\subseteq J$.
 Let $\sigma_1:E\FS\to\FS$ be defined by $\sigma_1(Ex)=\sigma(x)$ for $x\in\FS$.
 These data define a frame